 Description: The Analytical Laboratory Facility provides an onsite analysis capability to support the high-level waste treatment and vitrification processes.
 Its analyses are intended to validate the feed input requirements, allow treatment optimization throughout the processes, and allow certification of the final vitrified glass waste form.

-Status of Facility: The Critical Decision-3 is approved.
-The facility is expected to be operational in 2018.
-The design is about 88 percent complete.
-Construction is about 34 percent complete.
+Status of Facility: Critical Decision-3 has been approved.
+The facility is expected to be operational in 2019.
+The design is about 86 percent complete.
+Construction is about 37 percent complete.

 Fire Protection